Hergie Bacyadan: Kickboxing

 Bacyadan also has competed in kickboxing.
-He won a gold medal in the women's K1 -75kg division of the 2024 Asian Kickboxing Championships in Phnom Penh, Cambodia.
+He won a gold medal in the women's K1 -75 kg division of the 2024 Asian Kickboxing Championships in Phnom Penh, Cambodia.
 This qualified him a berth in the 2025 World Games in China.

 Boxing

-Bacyadan’s shift to boxing was marked by his participation at the 2019 ASBC Asian Grand Slam Boxing Championships in Xiamen, China as part of his bid to qualify for in the Summer Olympics.
+Bacyadan's shift to boxing was marked by his participation at the 2019 ASBC Asian Grand Slam Boxing Championships in Xiamen, China as part of his bid to qualify for in the Summer Olympics.

 Bacyadan qualified for the 2024 Summer Olympics in Paris through winning his quota bout at the 2024 World Olympic Qualification Tournament 2 against Maryelis Yriza of Venezuela.

 Bacyadan prefers sparring with cisgender male boxers as part of his practice, which he believes benefits him in women's boxing.

 In the 2024 Summer Olympics, Li Qian would eliminate him early via unanimous decision in round 16 of the women's 75 kg (middleweight) division.
 Shortly after the end of his stint, Bacyadan have expressed openness to turn to professional boxing.

+At the 2025 SEA Games in Thailand, Bacyadan won a bronze medal in the women's 70 kg division.
+Having a bye to the semifinals, he lost his only fight against Thai boxer Manikon Baison.

 Personal life

 Bacyadan is a transgender man.
 He discussed his gender identity in an interview with Preview, acknowledging that he was born as a woman but that his "heart and mind" are that of a man.
-Despite this, Bacyadan competes in the women’s divisions, as he has not undergone any hormone replacement therapy or surgery which would risk his eligibility.
+Despite this, Bacyadan competes in the women's divisions, as he has not undergone any hormone replacement therapy or surgery which would risk his eligibility.

 He has stood by Imane Khelif of Algeria and Lin Yuting of Taiwan who were involved in their own sex verification controversy in the 2024 Summer Olympics.
 Bacyadan affirmed Khelif and Lin are cis women and are fully qualified to participate and disavowed misinformation in social media that he has called for the ban of the two boxers.

 Bacyadan hails from Tanudan, Kalinga and is of the Kalinga ethnic group.
 He says that his tribe accepts his gender identity, and he is allowed to wear traditional men's clothes such as the bahag.

 Bacyadan describes his sexual orientation as being "attracted to women".
-He married Lady Denily Digo, a bisexual cis woman, in Utah, United States in 2022.
+He married Lady Denily Digo, a bisexual cis woman, in Utah, United States in November 2022.
 The couple are online content creators with a presence on TikTok, Facebook and Instagram.

+In September 2025, the couple announced they are expecting their first child.
+In November 2025, Digo shared on how she became pregnant via in vitro fertilisation.